red-game-dev/ThePipeline/README.md

 7. **Auth Token**: Update the access token before expires automatically.
 This could be done through `beforeFetch` on fetching instance.

 8. **Api Error Handling**: Api fetcher instance could have automatically handling the errors going to the error store, therefore would not require to configure anything from your end and just call with a specific key.

+9. **Storybook**: Separate the data layer and ui layer testing, along the advantage to view a demo of your isolated component.

 Furthermore can discussed